Xiong'an: Hydrology

 Xiong'an is well-endowed in water features and resources, which is comparatively unusual for north China.
 The area is located in the Daqing River system of the Haihe River Basin.
 The average river network density is 0.12–0.23 km per 1 km^{2}.
 Baiyang Lake, northern China's largest freshwater lake, is also included within the new area.
 The project aims to support restoration of the wetlands surrounding the lake.

 Baiyang Lake is Xiong'an's most significant natural feature, including for its cultural and historical significance.
 It is noted for its scenic beauty.
 Many Chinese people know of the lake from movies and literature which depict its use by local residents and CCP guerrillas during the Second Sino-Japanese War.

 Climate

-The area is dry and rainy in spring, wet and rainy in summer, cool and dry in autumn, and cold and not snowy in winter.
-According to the meteorological data of Rongcheng County from 1968 to 2016, the annual average temperature is 12.4°C, the record high temperature is 41.2°C, the record low temperature is -22.2°C, the annual sunshine hour is 2298.4 hours.
+The area is warm and rainy in spring, hot and rainy in summer, cool and dry in autumn, and cold and not snowy in winter.
+According to the meteorological data of Rongcheng County from 1968 to 2016, the annual average temperature is 12.4°C, the record high temperature is 41.2°C, the record low temperature is -22.2°C, and the annual sunshine hour is 2298.4 hours.
 The average precipitation is 495.1 mm.